gchurch/ASP.NET-eShop/README.md

 ## MVC/Razor Front-end

-I also created the front-end using ASP.NET Core MVC and Razor.
+I also created a separate front-end using ASP.NET Core MVC and Razor.
 The code for this is in the Web.MVC project.

 ## Clean Architecture